cyberjunky/home-assistant-omnik_inverter/SECURITY.md

 ### Network Communication

-This integration communicates with rooted Toon thermostats over your local network (HTTP):
+This integration communicates with your Omnik Inverter over your local network (TCP):

-- Ensure your Toon device is only accessible from trusted networks
+- Ensure your Omnik Inverter is only accessible from trusted networks
 - Keep your Home Assistant instance on a secure network
-- Consider using firewall rules to restrict access to your Toon device
+- Consider using firewall rules to restrict access to your Omnik Inverter

 ### Credential Storage

-Toon device connection details (IP, port) are stored in Home Assistant's configuration:
+Omnik Inverter connection details (IP, port, Serialnumber) are stored in Home Assistant's configuration:

-- Keep your `configuration.yaml` and Home Assistant configuration secure
+- Keep your Home Assistant configuration secure
 - Do not share your Home Assistant backups without sanitizing sensitive data
-- Rooted Toon devices may have default or weak passwords—change them if applicable

 ### Best Practices